 PDR attends Fuorisalone 2023

-This April, the PDR team returned to Milan for Fuorisalone 2023, one of the most highly anticipated events in the design industry which draws in designers and brands from all over the globe.
+This April, the PDR team returned to Milan for Fuorisalone 2023, one of the most highly anticipated events in the design industry which draws in designers and brands from all over the world.
 This year's theme was "Laboratorio Futuro" (Future Lab), which placed a focus on sustainable and circular design.
 As usual, the show was full of innovative products and installations, from which we are excited to share our highlights along with the trends that we spotted.

 Multisensory experiences were a major focus for brands and designers displaying at Milan Design Week this year.
 Notably Moooi, Google and Occhio considered the spectrum of sensory experience that the viewer encounters, presenting their collections in imaginative new ways and curating unique experiences.